Alex Luna (footballer)

-Alex Nahuel Luna (born 31 March 2004) is an Argentine professional footballer who plays as an attacking midfielder for Instituto, on loan from Atlético de Rafaela.
+Alex Nahuel Luna (born 31 March 2004) is an Argentine professional footballer who plays as an attacking midfielder for Instituto.

 Club career

 Luna came through the youth ranks at Atlético de Rafaela, having joined at the age of nine from 9 de Julio.
 He scored sixteen goals in Rafaela's academy in 2019–20, finishing as their top scorer.
 He was promoted into the first-team set-up in 2020 under manager Walter Otta, with the midfielder signing his first professional contract on 2 October; penning terms until December 2022, amid interest from clubs from home and abroad.
 Luna would then make his senior debut at the age of sixteen on 7 December during a Primera B Nacional victory over Tigre, after he replaced Facundo Soloa with eighteen minutes left.

 International career

 Before his professional debut for Atlético de Rafaela, Luna had already received call-ups from Argentina's U15s and U17s.
 He won the Vlatko Marković Tournament with the former.